Empathy Applicability Modeling for General Health Queries: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Asynchronous patient communication requires \emph{anticipatory} mechanisms that can signal empathic needs \emph{before} a response is written.
-EAF addresses this gap by assigning applicability labels to patient queries, indicating whether empathy is warranted and which dimension (emotional versus interpretive) should be expressed.
-This framing complements recent advances in empathetic response generation, which enrich responses by reasoning about emotional causes, rhetorical framing, and likely future trajectories.
-For example, \citeauthor{lee2025heart} integrate figurative language and empathy-cause signals to generate responses that are both emotionally engaging and contextually grounded.
-Complementarily, \citeauthor{chen2024cause} use cause-aware chain-of-thought prompting: they extract the emotional cause from the dialogue and insert generated commonsense relations (xEffect, xReact, xIntent, xNeed, xWant) conditioned on the extracted cause into the prompt, which significantly improves empathy in human evaluations \cite{chen2024cause}.
-Likewise, Sibyl \citep{wang2025sibyl} helps models anticipate the seeker’s likely next move and improves empathetic generation.
-However, these systems are designed primarily for open-domain emotional support and often assume the user’s emotional state is explicit or readily inferable.
-In contrast, general health queries frequently contain ambiguous, subtle, or medically grounded cues about whether emotional reactions or interpretive support are appropriate.
-Our anticipatory assessment framework identifies the \emph{empathetic needs embedded in the patient’s query} prior to generation, and can be integrated with cause-aware, figurative-language, and commonsense-augmented methods to guide empathetic response generation in clinical and general-health settings.
+EAF addresses this gap by assigning applicability labels to patient queries, indicating whether empathy is warranted and which dimension (emotional versus interpretive) is applicable.
+This framing complements cause-aware and anticipatory empathetic response generation methods (see Section \ref{sec:related}).
+While those approaches enrich how empathy is expressed once assumed relevant, EAF identifies the empathic needs embedded in the patient's query prior to generation.
+EAF can be integrated with such methods to guide empathetic response generation in clinical and general-health settings.

 However, EAF faces challenges from \textbf{subjective inference}, particularly when cues are implicit (e.g., \emph{Inferred Negative Emotional State}).
 As appraisal theory suggests, divergent interpretations of distress often reflect genuine ambiguity rather than noise \citep{wondra2015appraisal}.
 Furthermore, these appraisals are shaped by \textbf{cultural priors of emotion}. \citet{eichbaum2023empathy} warn that Western-centric empathy models can misfire cross-culturally.
-Indeed, GPT-4o—trained on predominantly Western data \citep{johnson2022ghost}—often labeled minor inconveniences as empathy-worthy where our South Asian annotators did not.
+Indeed, GPT-4o, trained on predominantly Western data \citep{johnson2022ghost}, often labeled minor inconveniences as empathy-worthy where our South Asian annotators did not.
 This highlights a \textbf{cultural bias} inherent to LLMs that encode American norms \citep{cao2023assessing}.